 Whilst the actual functionality of a plugin may be free to install, parting with some cash often gives you access to additional support and features, and a warm glow inside with the knowledge that you’ve bought a coder a coffee.

-Thinking beyond your initial outlay, it makes sense to consider that a plugin people pay for is more likely to be closer to the top of the plugin developer’s to-do list than a pet project.
-This might not be an issue when you download, but as WordPress itself evolves, and the tactics used by hackers evolve, you’ll be grateful for the fact you’re only using regularly-maintained plugins.
+Thinking beyond your initial outlay, it makes sense to consider that a plugin people pay for is more likely to be closer to the top of the plugin developer’s to-do list.

 In the WordPress ecosystem we’re spoilt for choice.
 The problem often isn’t finding a plugin that’ll do what we need, but deciding which one is best suited to our needs and least likely to cause issues.

-Careful research is key to finding the most suitable solution, and sometimes an expert’s help is required, but these tips are a great starting point for anybody looking to build out their website’s functionality.
+Careful research is key to finding the most suitable solution, and sometimes an expert’s help is required.
+However, these tips are a great starting point for anybody looking to build out their website’s functionality.

 I’m planning to write a post about my favourite plugins in a future post, which ones have you found useful, or would like to know more about?
-Leave a comment below and let us know!
+Contact us and let us know!